Disavie/texteditor/README.md

 - `b`: Jump backward until whitespace.
 - `o`: Move cursor down and start a new line.
 - `O`: Move cursor up and start a new line.
+- 'f': Find forwards in line.
+- 'F': Find backwards in line.

 ### Editing Commands
 - `x`: Delete the current character.